ibexa/documentation-developer/docs/guide/templates.md

 !!! note

     Although using AppBundle is recommended, you could also place the template files directly in `<installation_folder>/app/Resources/views`.
 Then the files could be referenced in code without any prefix.
-See [Best Practices](best_practices.md) for more information.

 !!! tip "Template paths"